davelip/laravel-database-queue/readme.md

 And then run migrate

     $ php artisan migrate

+(thank's to @tholu) I suggest to create the `failed_jobs` table, in this moment, with:

+    $ php artisan queue:failed-table

 You should now be able to use the database driver in config/queue.php